idranne/Columbia-DBMI-/Deployment_notes.md

 Movement set
 remember that you have one hot tencoed the wrist column and also replace the task columns with integers

+#For dpleoyment
+in the flask_audio.ipynb file, optionally do preprocessing to boost accuracy

+in the audio.dart, tell them to say a word and extract those words recordings like a sentence or something